 If one is looking for alternative options for Shopify, they must ensure that the next platform they choose must meet all the requirements that Shopify didn’t.
 Here are a few common features to consider for the e-commerce platform:

 Multiple Payment Options

-A store has to include an array of payment options.
-Not everyone has PayPal and not everyone has a Visa card.
-There needs to be a diversity allowing to accept different payment methods.
-A consumer limited by payment option could result in a loss of sale.
+Multiple payment options are a must for stores today.
+Not everyone has PayPal or exclusive cards.
+There needs to be variety allowing to accept different payment methods.
+A consumer feeling limited by payment options is a potential loss for your store.
 For example, a 3D cart supports over 70 payment gateways.

 Another thing to keep in mind should be international transactions.
-Admittedly, not all the online stores sell globally but even then the variety in the payment gateway is useful, making the store future-proof in case the store wants to expand down the line.
+Admittedly, not all online stores sell globally, but even then, the variety in the payment gateway is useful, making the store future-proof in case the store wants to expand.

-So, when you go for an alternative, make sure the platform gives you control to customize whatever aspect of the website design you want to customize or code if that’s what you do.
-Similarly, if you’re a novice, getting things done easily should be your concern.
-Chances are you don’t know the technicalities hence ease of use should be a priority.
+When you go for an alternative, ensure the platform gives you enough control to customize whatever aspect of the website design you want to customize or code if that’s what you do.
+Similarly, getting things done easily should be your concern if you’re a novice.
+Maybe, you don’t know the technicalities.
+Hence, ease of use should be a priority.